Skip to main content

 \end{equation}

-\end{equation} As we know from cosmological observations that $m_{CEH}$ is the observed (effective) mass of the CEH, I posit that $m_{0}$ is unphysical (aka unobservable), and therefore is a "bare" mass.
+as we know from cosmological observations that $m_{CEH}$ is the observed (effective) mass of the CEH, I posit that $m_{0}$ is unphysical (aka unobservable), being an upper bound of dS spacetime, and therefore $m_{0}$ is a "bare" mass (and I'm sure this could be proved in QFT).

 Now, quantum field theory can be formulated in terms of harmonic oscillators.
 So, if we consider our Figure 1 system as a quantum harmonic oscillatorwith $E_s = m_s c^2$ as the ground state (zero-point) energy and $\omega_{s}$ being the ground state angular frequency.